• Skip to primary navigation

 Hashtable Class In Java

-Hashtable class Of Java collection framework implements the Hashtable, which maps the keys to the values.
-In this class, any null object can be used as a key or as a value.
+The Hashtable class Of the Java collection framework implements the Hashtable, which maps the keys to the values.
+Any null object can be used as a key or value in this class.
 If we compare the Hashtable with the HashMap, you will find the Hashtable is synchronized, whereas HashMap is not synchronized.

 • It Implements Hashtable.